+For JDK 8, as described in Section 30, you can supply annotations in Java files that will be compiled to .class files, or as stub files (partial Java source files).
 It's easier to start out with stub files.
 If you need to annotate many classes (say, more than 20 or so), then you should create an annotated JDK.

-To supply an annotated JDK that will be compiled, see Section 30.3.

-To supply an annotated JDK as a stub file, create a file jdk.astub in the checker's main source directory.
+- To supply an annotated JDK that will be compiled, see Section 30.3. - To supply an annotated JDK as a stub file, create a file jdk.astub in the checker's main source directory.
+You can also create jdkN.astub files that contain methods or classes that only exist in certain JDK versions.
 It will be automatically used by the checker, unless the user supplies the command-line option -Aignorejdkastub.
 You can also supply .astub files in that directory for other libraries.
 You should list those other libraries in a @StubFiles annotation on the checker's main class, so that they will also be automatically used.

-31.10 Testing framework
+31.11 Testing framework